-Type Result (Res) Table (Tab) Table (Tab)
+Туре Result (Res) Table (Tab)

 Double word tables %MDi %MDn:L,%KDn:L

 Floating word tables %MFi %MFn:L,%KFn:L

-- i Object instance identifier for the memory variable. - n Memory index of the table that indicates the base address for the search. - L Number of positions to be considered on a search including the base address index (maximum value of L is 255.
+i is the object instance identifier for the memory variable.

+n is the memory index of the table that indicates the base address for the search.

+${\it L}$ is the number of positions to be considered on a search including the base address index (maximum value of L is 255).

-NOTE: L counts only the addresses that are not overlapped dring the search.
-For more information, refer to Possibility of Overlap Between Objects (see page 43).
+NOTE: L counts only the addresses that are not overlapped during the search.
+For more information, refer to Possibility of Overlap Between Objects, page 30.